Things Fall Apart

 Some of the sentences will stay with me forever as not just masterful literature but a mirror to the world we live in: “the anger on his face was gone and in its place a sort of smile hovered, more terrible and more sinister than the anger.”; “a proud heart can survive a general failure… it is more difficult and more bitter when a man fails alone.”; “Okonkwo trembled with the desire to conquer and subdue.
 It was like the desire for woman.”

-Why Read It: Things Fall Apart does not just entertain, it also educates, it also inspires.
+Why should you read the book: Things Fall Apart does not just entertain, it also educates, it also inspires.
 In the struggle of the “Dark Continent” meeting the developed White, Achebe tells us what happens when cultures clash.
 Achebe neither judges nor preaches, but calmly tells the story bringing out the irony for us to fathom.
-Who is right and who is wrong is too naïve an outlook, generally both sides are right and wrong.
+Who is right and who is wrong is too naive an outlook, generally both sides are right and wrong.
 And thinking that our way is superior without fully understanding the other side, only results in tragedy.

 It is an urgent lesson for today’s world where, across the globe, countries seem to be competing on who can be more narrow minded and jingoistic.